jonnonz1/nz-statute-book/acts/public/1998/land-transport-act-1998.md

 The Director may suspend or revoke a driver licence in accordance with the regulations and the rules.

 ### 28 Photographic driver licence
-(1) A driver licence must be in the prescribed form and must have on it— (a) a photographic image of the holder; and
+(1) A driver licence must, in the prescribed manner, include— (a) a photographic image of the holder; and
   (b) the holder's name and signature; and
   (c) the holder's date of birth; and